I’m a research scientist at Protocol Labs. I mostly work on efficient zero-knowledge proof systems and other cryptography-flavored topics.

 • What are theoretical limits for extractable arguments with nice composability features? [paper] [slides]

-• How much can we push designated-verifier primitives to achieve some level of public-verifiability (in a certain setting)? [paper]
+• How much can we push designated-verifier primitives to achieve some level of public-verifiability? [paper]

 Efficient Proofs in Cryptocurrencies